-The mixed use site at Dale Road, Hubberston, Milford Haven, remains undeveloped & there have been no planning applications post LDP adoption.
+The mixed-use site at Dale Road, Hubberston, Milford Haven, remains undeveloped & there have been no planning applications post LDP adoption.
 The monitoring trigger was activated in 2017 (AMR 4) and this will be taken into consideration in conjunction with LDP review.

 Regarding minerals, the land-bank in SW Wales for hard rock production sites outside the National Park is extensive.
 The eventual cessation of National Park production is therefore unlikely to be problematic, as alternatives outside the Park boundary are available.
 However, for sand and gravel, the landbank is less substantial & new terrestrial production sites will need to be identified through Plan Review.
+Three Candidate Sites proposing sand and gravel quarrying have been proposed in the Council's planning area and will be evaluated in conjunction with preparation of LDP 2.

 The economic mineral resource of the Plan area is safeguarded in accordance with Welsh policy guidance.
 Good practice guidance has been prepared to provide practical advice on the consideration of this matter in the course of evaluating the merits of planning applications in the safeguarded area.
-Monitoring for AMRs 2, 3, 4 and 5 indicates that no applications were approved contrary to the provisions of GN.22.
+Monitoring for AMRs 2, 3, 4, 5 and 6 indicates that no applications were approved contrary to the provisions of GN.22.